blaze/blaze/docs/source/datashape.rst

 **alias** types.
 Alias types don't add any additional structure they just ascribe a new name.
 Example::

-    SquareIntMatrix = N, N, int32
+    AliasType N = N, N, int32

-For example, the ``int`` and ``float`` types are automatically aliased to the either ``int32`` or ``int64`` types depending on the platform.

-Once the types are registered they can be used in dtype expressions just like primitive values and also to construct even higher order types.
+Datashape types can be **anonymous** or labeled.
+Once a type is registered it can be used in dshape expressions just like primitive values and to construct even higher order types.

 Blaze does not permit recursive type definitions.